Kingsjona/RestaurApp/README.md

 # Highlights

 **User-Focused Design**: RestaurApp has a clean intuitive interface built with reusable React components which enhances customers satisfaction and reduces navigation friction, thereby resulting to higher sales conversion.

 **Easy Table Reservations**: It has an interactive booking form with `useState` for responsive feedback and `useRef` for field focus which provides a smoother booking processes that can positively increase reservation rates.

 **Ineractive UI**: This App leverages `useState` for time input update, and thereby enriching user experience and making the App more faster and responsive

 **Optimized Performance**: As buit with reusable components, RestaurApp maintains efficient loading and smooth  transitions, creating a positive, seamless user experience

 # Technologies Used

 **React.js**: Enables fast, interactive and content rendering.

 **JavaScript (ES6)**: For modern syntax which enhances interactivity.

 **HTML5 & CSS**: For structure and styling.

 **Git & Github**: For Version control and code management.

 # Pages

 **Home Page**: showcase Kings Restaurant's menu and booking options.

 **About Us**: Learn about Kings Restaurant mission, history, and quality assurance.

 **Booking Page**: It simplifies reservations which enhances customer satisfaction.

 # Steps On How To Run the App

 **Download the repository**: `git clone https://github.com/Kingsjona/RestaurApp.git`

 **Install packages**: `npm install`

 **Start the app**: `npm start`

-            # OR
+**OR**

-    Download this repository as a ZIP file
+**Download this repository**: download it as a `ZIP file`

 **Navigate to the project folder**: In your terminal or command prompt, navigate to the extracted folder by running `cd RestaurApp-main`

 **Install Dependencies**: Install the necessary packages by running `npm install`

 **Start the App**: launch the app with `npm start`

 # Developer Note